George Mason University Online Family Nurse Practitioner (MSN – FNP) Program

 On-Site Requirements: There are no on-site requirements as the MSN – FNP program is 100% online with practicums completed locally.

-The online MSN – FNP program costs $850 per credit plus a $35 per credit distance learning fee and may include other fees.
-Interested parties should contact the College of Health and Human Services at George Mason University for updated tuition information and total cost.
+The GMU online MSN – FNP program tuition numbers are listed below, and do not include a per-credit distance learning fee or other fees.
+Interested parties should contact the George Mason University College of Health and Human Services for tuition and total cost clarifications.

 George Mason University offers graduate student loans and financial aid according to the FAFSA which is required every year.
 Nursing students may also inquire as to a tuition reimbursement program through their employer.
 In addition, Mason Online students may pursue outside opportunities to fund their nursing degree.